-Prerequisite: MA109 or equivalent.
+Prerequisite: MA151 or MA251 or equivalent.
+MA151 or MA251 may be taken concurrently.
 Introduces the concepts and application of statistics in management.
 Students learn to apply estimation and hypothesis testing to univariate and multivariate business problems.
 Topics include descriptive statistics and statistical inference; multiple regression; correlation; and trend and seasonal time series analysis.
+GT

 EC301 Intermediate Macroeconomics (3.00 cr.)

-Prerequisite: EC102, EC103, MA151 or MA251.
+Prerequisite: EC102, EC103, MA151 or MA251, and sophomore standing or above.
 Analyzes the economy-wide forces, policies, and institutions that directly determine and otherwise influence long-term economic trends and short-term fluctuations.
 Students learn the central lessons of contemporary macroeconomics; gain confidence in their ability to discuss economic policies in professional settings; and acquire the skills needed to begin macroeconometric studies.
-Topics include the key ideas of Nobel Prize winners; national income and product accounting; balance of payments;

-unemployment; employment; labor force participation; international trade and finance; monetary fiscal policies; facts and theories of long-term economic growth; facts and theories of business cycles; the powerful role of expectations and policy credibility; and modern electronic connections among all types of international markets.
-(Spring only)
+Topics include the key ideas of Nobel Prize winners; national income and product accounting; balance of payments; unemployment; employment; labor force participation; international trade and finance; monetary fiscal policies; facts and theories of long-term economic growth; facts and theories of business cycles; the powerful role of expectations and policy credibility; and modern electronic connections among all types of international markets.
+GT (Fall/Spring)